ZerBea/hcxdumptool/docs/example.md

 We now have a complete capture with all information needed for cracking the PSK.
 Before we crack the PSK, we need to convert it into a format Hashcat/JtR can understand using hcxpcapngtool.

-The command to do so is as follows:
+If you prefer hashcat, the command to do so is as follows:

 ```
 hcxpcapngtool -o testap.hc22000 testap.pcapng